microsoft/kernel-memory/samples/004-dotnet-ServerlessCustomPipeline/README.md

 ## Example: serverless, custom ingestion pipeline using \<InProcessPipelineOrchestrator>

-This is a more advanced example, showing how to customize how documents are processed and turned into memories.
+This is a more advanced example, showing how to customize the way documents are processed and turned into memories.

 The example uses `InProcessPipelineOrchestrator` to run all the code locally,